moehabx/bilingual-voice-assistant/readme.md

 - English & Arabic input
 - Text-to-speech responses
 - Intelligent prompt selection using a genetic-inspired algorithm
-- Optional GPT integration (API-based)
+- Optional GPT integration (API-based) You will need to buy an openAI API key

 ## ✨ Features
 - 🎧 Offline speech recognition (no internet required)